grego118/usdafoods2csv/README.md

 - `sugars_g`: Total sugars in grams
 - `protein_g`: Protein in grams

 The records are sorted by `name` in ascending order.
+If multiple input files are provided, the results will be combined into a single CSV output.